timdubbins/riffcast/RiffCast-Privacy-Notice.md

-## Riffcast Privacy Notice
+## RiffCast Privacy Notice

 Last Updated 1 April 2022

-Riffcast is a mobile application (&quot;app&quot;) intended for use as a guitar tuner, recorder and headphone amp.
+RiffCast is a mobile application (&quot;app&quot;) intended for use as a guitar tuner, recorder and headphone amp.

 **Information collection and use**

 The privacy and security of your data is important.
-This notice is to inform you that, as a user of Riffcast, no personal data will be collected, stored, used or disclosed.
+This notice is to inform you that, as a user of RiffCast, no personal data will be collected, stored, used or disclosed.

-Anonymised crash data may be accessed by Riffcast, and further information regarding this is outlined under the &quot;Crash data&quot; section below.
+Anonymised crash data may be accessed by RiffCast, and further information regarding this is outlined under the &quot;Crash data&quot; section below.

 The app does not connect to any networks, and no account is required to use the app.

 The app does require permission to access your microphone in order for it to perform as expected, including being able to assist with tuning of your instrument and record audio.

-However, any audio data or notes added to sessions is held locally on your device and Riffcast does not have access to this.
+However, any audio data or notes added to sessions is held locally on your device and RiffCast does not have access to this.

 **Crash data**

-As part of your use of the app, Apple may provide Riffcast with crash data if you have consented to the sharing of this data.
+As part of your use of the app, Apple may provide RiffCast with crash data if you have consented to the sharing of this data.
 Such data may include:

 - App version
 - OS